syncfusion-content/fileformat-docs/File-Formats/Presentation/Open-and-Save-PowerPoint-Presentation-in-Google-App-Engine.md

 # Open and save Presentation in Google App Engine

 Syncfusion PowerPoint is a [.NET Core PowerPoint library](https://www.syncfusion.com/document-processing/powerpoint-framework/net-core) used to create, read, edit and convert PowerPoint documents programmatically without **Microsoft PowerPoint** or interop dependencies.
-Using this library, you can **open and save Presentation in Google App Engine**.
+Using this library, you can **open and save a Presentation in Google App Engine**.

 ## Set up App Engine